 Want to travel light?
 Rent the baby equipment!
 Baby’Tems rents everything from strollers to toys and delivers it to your hotel or apartment in Paris.
 I have not worked with this particular company, but we used a similar service when we travelled to Miami last spring.
 What’s great is that the baby rental company guarantees the equipment is in working order and clean, provides instructions for use, and picks everything back up before you leave.
 It’s truly helpful – some might even call it a lifesaver.
 It’s not cheap, but it can save you lots of trouble.

 Unless you plan on staying only a couple of nights in Paris, I strongly recommend renting an apartment.
 I see only advantages to renting your own place in Paris (whether you travel with a baby or not): a lower nightly rent compared to hotels and more space, with the bonus of feeling like a local.
 Plus, it’s super easy and safe to book with sites like Airbnb and Roomorama, and there’s a lot of choice in all arrondissements, so it’s pretty much guaranteed that you’ll find a place tailored to your needs.

-The cute (and roomy!) bedroom in the last Airbnb apartment we rented in Paris.
+The cute (and roomy!) bedroom in one of the Airbnb apartments we’ve previously rented in Paris.

 Here are a few things to consider when apartment hunting for your family: